 - Throughout this manual, there will times when you see (RA), (YA), or (BA).
 These are referring to red arrow, yellow arrow, and blue arrow.
 We use these to point to a certain spot or part in the pictures. - There are differences between this install manual and the install videos you can find on the internet.
-So, to avoid confusion, follow only the instructions in this manual. - With this 120V dual compressor cooling unit, unless you already have inverter power behind the fridge you might want to consider to get inverter power back there so it can run off the inverter while travelling. - Remember your old rear or front control boards will no longer be used, they can be taken completely out or just left in and not used.
+So, to avoid confusion, follow only the instructions in this manual. - With this 12V dual compressor cooling unit, unless you already have 10ga wire already there you will need to run a new 10ga wire from the house batteries to the back of the fridge.
+Adding a 30-amp fuse/breaker by the batteries for the new fridge wire. - Remember your old rear or front control boards will no longer be used, they can be taken completely out or just left in and not used.
 Same with wires and fans, what you take off will no longer be used but can be saved for future use if needed or discarded. - If your icemaker is no longer used then now is the time to take it out and discard all icemaker wiring.
-It creates more freezer space. - It's always a good idea to take pictures of your icemaker wires if you have one so it's not so confusing to put back together - The cooling unit should be placed in the upright position for at least 8 hours after shipping.
+It creates more freezer space - It's always a good idea to take pictures of your icemaker wires if you have one so it's not so confusing to put back together - The cooling unit should be placed in the upright position for at least 8 hours after shipping.
 During the install if it is laid down for not more than 2 hours, the 8-hour period does not have to be repeated.